-c.
-The building form, massing and roof lines shall reflect and reinforce the historic buildings and styles of the Milton Village district and shall complement the character of the district.
+of the district.
 Particular attention should be paid to the design elements of scale, proportion, overall style, façade design, windows, entrances, building materials and color.

-- d.
-The building form shall provide step-backs in the façades that respond to the surrounding context to an extent that the Planning Board deems appropriate.
-The step-backs shall provide a change in the plane of the façade to reduce the perceived building height.
-For example, if a 4-story building, after building height incentive, is adjacent to a 3-story existing building, the façade of the fourth story shall step back from the façade of the lower three stories to reduce the visual prominence of the upper floor. - e.
-Buildings more than forty (40) feet wide shall be broken down into a series of smaller elements to evoke the rhythm of historic shop fronts and mixed-use town centers, add visual character, and maintain the pedestrian scale of the streetscape.
-No

-- uninterrupted length of any façade shall be permitted to exceed twenty (20) horizontal feet without incorporating at least one of the following massing elements: horizontal setbacks or vertical step-backs, architectural projections, recesses or arcades, and at least one of the following design elements: color change, material change, or texture change. - f.
-The building façade shall integrate a higher proportion of transparent glass in the ground level frontage oriented to Adams Street including business and entryway storefronts, display windows, or other glazing elements. - g.
+architectural projections, recesses or arcades, and at least one of the following design elements: color change, material change, or texture change.

+f.
+The building façade shall integrate a higher proportion of transparent glass in the ground level frontage oriented to Adams Street including business and entryway storefronts, display windows, or other glazing elements.

+g.
 In general, all windows shall be taller than they are wide.
 This requirement shall apply to windows on the first floor as well as upper floors.
-Street front windows that are horizontally oriented may be broken up with the use of mullions. - h.
+Street front windows that are horizontally oriented may be broken up with the use of mullions.

+h.
 Recessed doorways are preferred, in order to break up the building façade, provide a welcoming space, and provide protection from sun and rain.
-Where a recessed doorway is not used, an awning can have a similar effect. - i.
-Windows and doors shall be surrounded by appropriate architectural elements highlighting the windows and doors as features of the façade. - j.
+Where a recessed doorway is not used, an awning can have a similar effect.

+i.
+Windows and doors shall be surrounded by appropriate architectural elements highlighting the windows and doors as features of the façade.

+j.
 The back and sides of each building shall be given as much architectural care as the front.
 The building, whether observed from the front, rear or sides shall present an attractive appearance and offer a unified architectural approach.
-Where windows are not possible or appropriate to the intended use, vertical articulation in the form of raised or recessed surfaces shall be used to break up blank walls. - k.
+Where windows are not possible or appropriate to the intended use, vertical articulation in the form of raised or recessed surfaces shall be used to break up blank walls.

+k.
 Building finish materials shall be appropriate to traditional New England architecture, and may include, but shall not be limited to brick, stone, wood or composite materials with visual characteristics similar to wood.
-Vinyl shall not be used as a primary finish. - l.
-Mechanical equipment, including metal chimneys, and elevator penthouses at grade, attached to, or on the roof of a building, shall be screened from view from streets; or shall be integrated into the overall design of the building by use of materials, placement, roof shape or form, or other means. - m.
+Vinyl shall not be used as a primary finish.

+l.
+Mechanical equipment, including metal chimneys, and elevator penthouses at grade, attached to, or on the roof of a building, shall be screened from view from streets; or shall be integrated into the overall design of the building by use of materials, placement, roof shape or form, or other means.

+m.
 Parking structures shall be unobtrusive and designed to blend with the building and the neighborhood.
-There shall be convenient access from a parking structure to the business and residential uses which it serves. - n.
+There shall be convenient access from a parking structure to the business and residential uses which it serves.

+n.
 Surface parking areas shall be designed to be used as flexible plaza space that could be temporarily used for other private purposes or events.
-These parking areas shall use permeable pavers and shall include landscape islands, or other design approaches to add visual interest and flexibility to parking areas. - o.
-Vehicular access to the site shall be integrated with the design of the public realm and property frontage to minimize the width and potential negative impacts on the pedestrian environment. - p.
+These parking areas shall use permeable pavers and shall include landscape islands, or other design approaches to add visual interest and flexibility to parking areas.

+o.
+Vehicular access to the site shall be integrated with the design of the public realm and property frontage to minimize the width and potential negative impacts on the pedestrian environment.

+p.
 Landscaping shall be used to enhance the design of the building, provide attractive outdoor features, and help to integrate the Milton Village Business District with nearby residential districts.
 Street trees shall be integrated with the design of extensions of the sidewalk at the Adams Street frontage with the use of flush tree grates or permeable pavers.
 Where space is limited, window boxes, trellises, green walls, or other compact landscape features shall be integrated with the building design.